Prospective transfer and second-degree applicants must complete The City College of New York application process.

 - Passed calculus;

-- Demonstrated proficiency, evidenced by his/her transcript, in math and science; and
+- Demonstrated proficiency in math and science, evidenced by college transcripts; and

 - Completed 24 or more college-level credits.